exponea/exponea-xamarin-sdk/documentation/ANONYMIZE.md

 ```

 ### Project settings switch
 SDK also allows you to switch to a different project, keeping the benefits described above.
-New user will have the same events as if the app was installed on a new device.
+The new user will have the same events as if the app was installed on a new device.

 #### 💻 Usage